FrancoASola/StructuralAnalysisProgram/README.md

 This was a term project for Matrix Structural Analysis.
 The general outline of the program (along with the CASAP file) was provided and I was in charge of adding all functionality to the program.
 The term project report is attached if anyone is interested in more information.

 # To Run:
 Prepare input file with specifications regarding frame in question.
-Directions can be found in the input file.
+Directions can be found in the input file. <br>
-Any type of units would work but consistency within units is key to arrive at correct results Please select correct element DOF (istrtp) in input file.
+Any type of units would work but consistency within units is key to arrive at correct results.<br>
+Please select correct element DOF (istrtp) in input file. <br>
   2-D Frames = 3
   Grid Elements = 4
   3-D Frames = 6